azzalinko11/prisma_sdwan_cell_useage_updated/README.md

 - Turn off controller connections
 - Set VPN keepalives interval to 1740000 seconds
 - Set keepalive failure count to 3
-- Turn off Bandwidth monitoring
+- Turn off bandwidth monitoring

 This script can be used to update settings on one or more sites across one or more circuit labels